Scripto-Goat/sg-sinks/README.md

 - Possible option to add sound to the animation to immerse your players!
 - Possible to change the animation by configuring this in the config;
 - Choose from 3 different types of notifications ór add your own: okok, ox or mythic;

+# Dependencies
+- Framework QBCore/QBX
+- QB-target/ox-target (depends on what you're planning to use)
+- ox_lib
+- okok, ox or mythic-notify (depending on what you're planning to use)
+- interact-sound (if you're planning to use sound)

 # Links
 Do you want to know more about Scripto Goat or about our scripts?
 Join our [Discord](https://discord.gg/ZGAPQE2yC3)!